zilliztech/zdoc/docs/tutorials/payment-billing/subscribe-on-aws-marketplace.md

 ## Cancel AWS Marketplace subscription{#cancel-aws-marketplace-subscription}

-To cancel your AWS Marketplace subscription, you need to open the AWS Marketplace console and follow the instructions [here](https://docs.aws.amazon.com/marketplace/latest/buyerguide/cancel-subscription.html).
+To cancel your AWS Marketplace subscription, you need to open the AWS Marketplace console and follow the instructions [in the AWS guides](https://docs.aws.amazon.com/marketplace/latest/buyerguide/cancel-subscription.html).

 ## AWS Marketplace pricing terms{#aws-marketplace-pricing-terms}